TheToasterMonster/checkers/README.md

 # Checkers
-A simple Checkers client made using Allegro5.
+A simple Checkers client made using C++ and Allegro5.